-Donald Trump Brags About His T.V.
-Ratings As U.S. Has Highest Single-Day Coronavirus Death Toll
+Donald Trump Brags About His TV Ratings As U.S. Has Highest Single-Day Coronavirus Death Toll

 “They tried to shame the Fake News Media into not covering them, but that effort failed because the ratings are through the roof according to, of all sources, the Failing New York Times, ‘Monday Night Football, Bachelor Finale’ type numbers (& sadly, they get it $FREE).
 Trump Derangement Syndrome!” he concluded.

-Trump added that the country would soon be “open” again and everyone would quickly forget the coronavirus outbreak – except those who lost a loved one – adding that the economy would bounce back quickly.
+He added that the country would soon be “open” again and everyone would quickly forget the coronavirus outbreak, adding that the economy would bounce back quickly.

-He concluded his Twitter comments with: “FLATTENING OF THE CURVE!”
+“FLATTENING OF THE CURVE!” he wrote in conclusion.

 His tweets come on the same day that deaths in the United States surged past 13,000 and over 400,000 people have been infected by the disease.

-Some of Trump’s coronavirus advisers, like Dr. Anthony Fauci and Surgeon General Jerome Adams, have warned that this week will be one of the most difficult in the fight against the pandemic, leaving many Americans feeling the impact of COVID-19.
+Some of Trump’s coronavirus advisers, like Dr. Anthony Fauci and Surgeon General Jerome Adams, have warned that this week will be one of the most difficult in the fight against the pandemic, leaving many Americans feeling the impact.

-It’s not the first time that the president has used his platform during the pandemic to brag about his ratings.
-On March 30, he was speaking to cameras in the Rose Garden when he said that his ratings rivaled those of Monday Night Football and the Bachelor finale.
+It’s not the first time the president has used his platform during the pandemic to brag about his ratings.
+On March 30, he was speaking to cameras in the Rose Garden when he compared his ratings to those of Monday Night Football and The Bachelor finale.

-He faced immediate backlash for his comments,
+He faced immediate backlash for his comments.